walkermatt/ol-popup/README.md

     npm install ol-popup --save

+:warning: If you're using the [`ol` package](https://www.npmjs.com/package/ol) prior to v5 you'll need to install `ol-popup@v3.0.0`.

 #### CSS

-The CSS file `ol-popup.css` can be found in `node_modules/ol-popup/src`
+The CSS file `ol-popup.css` can be found in `./node_modules/ol-popup/src`

-To use the popup with the [`ol` package](https://www.npmjs.com/package/ol) and a module bundler such as Browserify, Parcel, Webpack etc. see [ol-popup-examples](https://github.com/walkermatt/ol-popup-examples).
+To use the popup with the [`ol` package](https://www.npmjs.com/package/ol) and a module bundler such as Parcel, Webpack etc. see [ol-popup-examples](https://github.com/walkermatt/ol-popup-examples).

 ## API